 To conclude, computational methods are a powerful tool.
 Once mastered they can save money and time by providing models with which experimentalists can receive insight.
-In the future, computational models will play an important role for the development of new accelerator technologies that are critical for many areas of science.
+In the future development of technologies such as superconducting resonant cavities, computational models will guide and the future of science.